What GPUs does TabPFN require at minimum?

 My run is 'slow' on thousands of rows - what controls the fit/predict trade-off?

-predict() step (that’s how it simulates Bayesian posterior inference).
+predict() step.
 That means latency scales roughly with the number of training rows.
-For fast inference we can create a tree- or small MLP based model that yields almost the same accuracy as TabPFN.
+For fast inference we can use KV-caching (TabPFNClassifier(fit_mode="fit_with_cache")).
+We can also create a tree- or small MLP based model that yields almost the same accuracy as TabPFN.
 Contact sales@priorlabs.ai to access this solution.How can I speed up predictions on large test sets?

 How can I speed up predictions on large test sets?